 Safety culture is being improved through statewide strategic initiatives such as Buckle Up Phone Down.
 This is an opportunity for citizens, businesses and MoDOT employees to commit to driving without distractions by putting the phone down and having all passengers use safety belts.

-Additionally, MoDOT is using innovation to improve system-wide safety with a prioritized project list based on techniques offered in the Highway Safety Manual, analyzed with benefit cost ratios and implemented via a Design-Build approach.
-MoDOT is partnering with other agencies and the private sector through predictive analytics to optimize development of enforcement and winter operations resources.
-In order to reach our Blueprint goal of 700 or fewer fatalities by 2020, new reduction targets were established for 2018: reduce fatalities by 9 percent and serious injuries by 5 percent.
+In order to reach the Blueprint goal of 700 or fewer fatalities by 2020, new reduction targets were established for 2018: reduce fatalities by 9 percent and serious injuries by 5 percent.